Police say Minneapolis church shooter was filled with hatred and admired mass killers

 Surveillance video captured the attack and showed the shooter never entered the church and could not see the children while firing through windows lined up with the pews, the police chief said.

-Family members identified one of the victims as 8-year-old Fletcher Merkel, describing him as a boy who loved his family, fishing, cooking, and any sport he was allowed to play.
+Family members described one of the victims, 8-year-old Fletcher Merkel, as a boy who loved his family, fishing, cooking, and any sport he was allowed to play.

 “We will never be allowed to hold him, talk to him, play with him and watch him grow into the wonderful young man he was on the path to becoming,” his father, Jesse, said while tearfully reading a statement outside the church on Thursday.

+The parents of the other victim, 10-year-old Harper Moyski, said in a statement that she was a bright and joyful child.

+The Hennepin County Medical Examiner’s office said they both died of gunshot wounds.

-A 10-year-old was also killed.
-City officials on Thursday increased to 15 the number of wounded children — ages 6 to 15 — in addition to three parishioners in their 80s who were also injured.
-Most were expected to survive, O’Hara said.
+City officials on Thursday increased to 15 the number of injured children, who are ages 6 to 15.
+Three parishioners in their 80s also were injured.
+Only one person — a child — was in critical condition.

-One child was in critical condition Thursday while 11 other victims remained in hospitals.

 Westman, whose mother worked for the parish before retiring in 2021, left behind several videos and page upon page of writings describing a litany of grievances.
 One read: “I know this is wrong, but I can’t seem to stop myself.”